Security and Safety

 During exam periods in May and December, access to the Library is restricted to members of the Illinois Tech Community.
-Based on reciprocal agreements with the law schools of John Marshall, and the University of Chicago, students from these programs are also admitted.

 During restricted access periods, members of the public who need to use government documents are encouraged to use one of the other federal depository libraries in the city: